 - 4 years full-time or part-time equivalent; mid-year commencement may result in a longer duration due to unit availability

-Completing a Bachelor of Education in Early Childhood and Primary Teaching at Murdoch will give you a competitive edge in your career with a variety of employers across Australia and overseas.
+Completing a Bachelor of Education in Early Childhood and Primary Teaching at Murdoch, where learning through play matters, will give you a competitive edge in your career with a variety of employers across Australia and overseas.
 Here’s why:

 - This is the only course in WA where you can get qualified to work with and teach children from birth to Year 6.

 - You’ll study areas of the primary curriculum including English, Mathematics, Science, Humanities and Social Sciences, Health, and Physical Education and the Arts.
-You’ll also focus on early childhood teaching and learning, developing a strong grounding in effective learning, teaching and assessment practices.
+You’ll also focus on early childhood learning and development, acquiring a strong grounding in effective learning, teaching and assessment practices.

 - You’ll enjoy a range of learning experiences.
 We were the first in Australia to introduce mixed-reality learning, using avatars to prepare you for real life classroom experiences.